haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-peptide/index.md

 pip install haddock3
 ```

 Further, we are providing pre-processed haddock-compatible PDB and configuration files, as well as pre-computed docking results.
-Please download and unzip the provided [zip archive](https://surfdrive.surf.nl/files/index.php/s/Io1JF9FYiXz9NTb) and make sure to note the location of the extracted folder on your system.
+Please download and unzip the provided [zip archive](https://surfdrive.surf.nl/files/index.php/s/3GE8k07b8EtuVK8) and make sure to note the location of the extracted folder on your system.
 There is also a linux command for it:

 <a class="prompt prompt-cmd">
-wget https://surfdrive.surf.nl/files/index.php/s/Io1JF9FYiXz9NTb/download -O protein-peptide.zip<br>
+wget https://surfdrive.surf.nl/files/index.php/s/3GE8k07b8EtuVK8/download -O HADDOCK3-protein-peptide.zip<br>
-unzip protein-peptide.zip
+unzip HADDOCK3-protein-peptide.zip
 </a>

-Unzipping the file will create the `protein-peptide` directory, which contains the following directories and files:
+Unzipping the file will create the `HADDOCK3-protein-peptide` directory, which contains the following directories and files:

 * `pdbs`: Contains the pre-processed PDB files, both the docking input, and bound reference.
 * `restraints`: Contains the interface information and the correspond restraint files for HADDOCK.